dsaidgovsg/python-spark/README.md

 - PostgreSQL JDBC driver
 - MS SQL JDBC driver

+## Kerberos support
+Kerberos support has been added, but derivative images would need to update the kerberos configuration file in `/etc/krb5.conf`.
+To use spark with kerberos, the environment variable `PYSPARK_SUBMIT_ARGS` should also be modified to specify the kerberos principal and location of the corresponding keytab.
+Derivative images are responsible for putting in the keytab by mounting the volume containing the keytab into the image (suggested location: /etc/kerberos).
+So for example, if the principal is `kerbuser` and the keytab is `kerbuser.keytab` in the default location, then `PYSPARK_SUBMIT_ARGS` would be

+`[other spark parameters] --principal kerbuser --keytab /etc/kerberos/kerbuser.keytab pyspark-shell`

 ## Logging in to Docker Hub Container Registry
 Credentials are managed by `docker login`.
 Login with `docker login`